tjtelan/tjtelan.github.io/content/blog/using-a-database-grpc-with-rust.md

 I have the privilege to choose the tools I want at work, but I must keep in mind that I don't work by myself.
 I need to be able to provide practical development advice and enough technical mentorship to my teammates to keep us all productive.

-[Kevin Hoffman's blog post](https://medium.com/@KevinHoffman/streaming-grpc-with-rust-d978fece5ef6) let me know that what I wanted was possible today in stable (as opposed to nightly).
-Kevin's post is great, but I couldn't really absorb it my first few reads, because he is a more experienced Rust developer than myself.
-I didn't quite understand the code in his post, and I couldn't appreciate details he skimmed over which I will point out.
+[Kevin Hoffman’s blog post](https://medium.com/@KevinHoffman/streaming-grpc-with-rust-d978fece5ef6) let me know that what I wanted was possible today in stable (as opposed to nightly).
+Kevin’s post is great, but I couldn’t really absorb it my first few reads, because he is a more experienced Rust developer than myself.
+I didn't quite understand the code in his post, and I couldn’t appreciate details he skimmed over which I will point out.
 I hope that I can provide supplemental details.

 ### My target
 I am looking to build a very basic command line interface client, and a backend service.
 The cli communicates to the backend via gRPC, and the backend connects to a database.